Vita #12 Side Effects

 Generic Name: cyanocobalamin

-Note: This document contains side effect information about cyanocobalamin.
-Some of the dosage forms listed on this page may not apply to the brand name Vita #12.
+Note: This page contains side effects data for the generic drug cyanocobalamin.
+It is possible that some of the dosage forms included below may not apply to the brand name Vita #12.

 For the Consumer